KeithPinson/cityvilleburg/README.md

 Cityvilleburg is an addon for Blender.

+## Geographic Coordinate System

+We don't use one.
+No latitude.
+No longitude.
+This is not a mapping tool.
+What we use is the default Blender coordinate system where zero; x, y, and z, marks the center of everything and an offset of
+1 is equivalent to 1 meter.

 ## Development Notes

 - For Blender auto-completions in an IDE, use [fake-bpy-module](https://github.com/nutti/fake-bpy-module) to sidestep the need to install Blender as a Python module.